jerryc05/MyTemplate/README.md

     - *Pro tip*: You might want to set **C/C++ Compiler** to `clang/clang++` respectively to use Clang.
     - *Pro tip*: Make sure you are using Clang from **LLVM**, not **Apple**.
     - *Pro tip*: If you followed [First things first](#first-things-first), CMake will print `USING COMPILER [<compiler_name>]` to stdout.
         - Check that out.
-It is very useful.
+Shall be very useful.

 ### [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/)